-All international students must be a full time student at all time.
-To maintain being a full time student, undergraduate students must take at least 12 units and graduate students must take at least in 9 units.
+All international students must be full-time students at all times.
+To maintain being a full-time student, undergraduate students must take at least 12 units and graduate students must take at least 9 units.

 Undergraduate Students are subject to academic probation or disqualification when either their cumulative or campus grade point average drops below a 2.00 GPA.
 Graduate students are subject to academic probation or disqualification when their grade point average drops below a 3.0 GPA.